Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/07-aks-cluster.md

 ### Following values will require inputs in the terraform.tfvars file:
 ```
-# wnp_count = true # if set to true windows node pools will be deployed.
 # private_dns_zone_name = "privatelink.centralus.azmk8s.io" # default value is set to centralus region, change the dns region to your desired location, must match to the earlier resource regions.
 ```